Jensen-holm/Sports-Ref-Time-Travel-Sim/README.md

 * The automatic rotation funciton sorts all starting pitchers by innings pitched and uses the top 10 to hopefully include a couple relievers
 * working on incorperating righty / lefty, home / away splits
 * Currently only works on Japanese league teams, the MLB, and summer baseball leagues (working on minors and college)
+* Results of a plate appearance are based on overall season numbers, I am currently working on it to incorperate righty lefty splits and potentially other split statistics as well to have more 'authentic' probabilities for each plate appearance.

 LINEUP OPTIMIZATION: